About Oldfields

 “Over the last three years, Manor Mill has become a creative hub housing fine art, musical performances, yoga, workshops and more, spurred by tremendous growth,” says Otterbein.
 “But the property also has natural constraints when it comes to parking, total capacity, outdoor options, and performance space.
 Meanwhile, Oldfields is a beautiful campus with plenty of space and available facilities guided by a mission to provide its students with unique educational offerings.
 We feel the time is right to reconnect these two historically significant places.”

-The first collaboration will be the performance of Thornton Wilder’s Our Town, produced and directed by Vanessa Eskridge, a career actor and theater professional who currently runs the popular Play Club at Manor Mill.
-Auditions for the show will begin in July with the play slated for this coming October.
-Larger musical performances, small festivals, and overnight retreats are being contemplated.
+The first collaboration was the performance of Thornton Wilder’s Our Town, produced and directed by Vanessa Eskridge, a career actor and theater professional who currently runs the popular Play Club at Manor Mill.
+Since then, Manor Mill Playhouse has produced three one-act plays with Shorts, and Agatha Christie’s Murder on the Orient Express.

 “It’s exciting,” says Smithwick.
 “We see a long and fruitful partnership ahead, and the possibilities are truly energizing.
 Manor Mill has developed rich programming that we can help to expand, and which in turn can create new opportunities for our students to engage with artists and creative professionals.
 We have much to figure out, and we want to walk before we run.
 But it will be fantastic when we start to run!”